tchajed/sys-verif-fa25/docs/assignments/project.md

 Verify a memory allocator, using the [buddy allocator algorithm](https://www.geeksforgeeks.org/buddy-system-memory-allocation-technique/).
 The Go implementation should keep a large byte slice as the backing storage, and return a struct on allocation with both the data and any metadata required by the algorithm (this is a simplification since working with the pointers alone is difficult in Go).

+### Make Memoize more useful

+Memoization is mostly useful when memoizing a recursive function and caching its recursive subcalls.
+The interface of the example in the [Persistence lecture](/notes/persistently.md) does not allow this - there is a circularity where the function is required to create a `Memoize`, but we want to call the `Memoize` in recursive calls.

+Re-implement memoization to solve this problem.
+See these [lecture notes](https://www.cs.cornell.edu/courses/cs3110/2011sp/Lectures/lec22-memoization/memo.htm) (specifically the last section, "Automatic Memoization Using Higher Order Functions") for how this works.
+Implement a memoized fibonacci function and verify it using the new specification.

 ## "Medium" projects

 These are projects that you have the techniques for, but are a bit more effort.